NativeScript/docs-v7/tutorial/ng-chapter-2.md

 The great thing about placing CSS rules at the component level is you can use concise CSS selectors such as `Button` and `TextField`, and not worry about those rules applying to all buttons and text fields in your application, as Angular 2 ensures those rules remain scoped to your component.

 Before we see what your app looks like now, there’s one small change you need to make.
 Notice that the last selector used in `login-common.css` is `.submit-button`.
-Much like using CSS on the web, in NativeScript you can both `id` and `class` attributes to target specific user interface elements, but at the moment there’s no UI element in your app with an `class` of `"submit-button"`.
+Much like using CSS on the web, in NativeScript you can add both `id` and `class` attributes to target specific user interface elements, but at the moment there’s no UI element in your app with an `class` of `"submit-button"`.
 Let’s change that.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add a <code>class</code> attribute